th1275/sparse_numba/doc/Installation Guide for sparse_numba.md

 ## System Requirements

-### Windows
+### Windows (rebuild)
 - Python 3.8 or higher
 - MinGW-w64 with GCC (for compilation)
-- Required DLLs are bundled with the package
+- Required DLLs are bundled with the package (Except SuiteSparse)
+- Prebuilt wheel is available through pip install sparse_numba

 ### Linux
 - Python 3.8 or higher